Query

 Query Items

-3. To act on single record, you will need to know the full Partition Key and Sort Key for that record.
+- To act on a single record, you must know the full Partition Key and Sort Key for that record.

 Providing composite attributes to queries